BenjaminOddou/portfolio/README.md

 │   │   ├── checkmark.svg
 │   │   └── ...svg
-├── components # The components/ directory is where all Vue components can be imported inside pages or other components │   ├── svg # iInteractive svg build as vue components │   │   ├── ArrowButton.vue
+├── components # The components/ directory is where all Vue components can be imported inside pages or other components │   ├── svg # Interactive svg build as vue components │   │   ├── ArrowButton.vue
 │   │   └── ...svg
 │   ├── FAQquestion.vue